 Veteran Scout Leader Soars to Earn Wood Badge with Church of Scientology’s Troop 313

-Geary Titus, BSA unit commissioner and leader of Troop 313 chartered by the Church of Scientology FSO received a Wood Badge tie and slide at the CCV Center downtown Clearwater.

-CLEARWATER, FLORIDA, US, September 26, 2019 /EINPresswire.com/ -- On September 23rd, 2019 Boy Scout (BSA) Troop 313, chartered by the Church of Scientology Flag Service Organization, celebrated a one-of-a-kind accomplishment for Greater Tampa Bay Area Council Scout Commissioner, Geary Titus on earning his Wood Badge.
+/EIN News/ -- CLEARWATER Fla., Sept.
+26, 2019 (GLOBE NEWSWIRE) -- On September 23rd, 2019 Boy Scout (BSA) Troop 313, chartered by the Church of Scientology Flag Service Organization, celebrated a one-of-a-kind accomplishment for Greater Tampa Bay Area Council Scout Commissioner, Geary Titus on earning his Wood Badge.
 Wood Badge is an advanced leadership course for Scouts and Scout leaders.
 It is the equivalent of an Eagle Scout level for an adult Scout volunteer.
 The celebration was held at the Clearwater Community Volunteers Center located in downtown Clearwater.

+“The Scout program is one of the most important we currently have for our youth” said Titus, “being able to contribute on such a broad scale to help tomorrow’s leaders is a privilege.”

 L. Ron Hubbard, Founder of Scientology and Eagle Scout himself, also felt that Scouting was very important.
 He said, “Of all the various information which became important to me, such as photography, woodlore, signaling and many other subjects, the basis of it was laid in Scouting.
 I am very indebted to a great many, very fine men who gave their time and attention to a restless, boisterous and extremely active boy and teenager, and I must have tried their patience many times but I never heard of it from them.”